 Tallinn is not a sleepy capital with history for days and zero nightlife – no matter what you might have heard.

 To prove it, all you need to do it head out after dark and follow the steady stream of Estonians and foreigners gathering at their beloved bars, pubs, and nightclubs.
-Trust me; there is a lot of choices and something for everyone.
+Trust me; there are a lot of choices and something for everyone.

 One of my personal favorite places to go is the uber-cool Whisper Sister.

-How cool you ask?
+How cool, you ask?

-So cool, that there is no sign, a locked door and no one out front.
+So cool, that there is no sign, a locked door, and no one out front.
 To get into this underground speakeasy, you need to call a discreet phone number listed in tiny letters by itself on the wooden door and wait for someone to let you in.
 In reality, if you are a tourist without a working phone, just wait for another patron to come by and tag along with them.